dip-proto/fastly.js/README.md

-# Fastly VCL Proxy
+# Fastly.JS

-A TypeScript implementation of the Fastly edge computing platform with full VCL (Varnish Configuration Language) support, built with the Bun JavaScript runtime.
+An implementation of the Fastly platform with full VCL support, in pure JavaScript.

 ## Project Overview

-This project aims to reimplement the Fastly CDN and edge computing platform with a focus on VCL compatibility.
-It provides a local development environment for testing and deploying Fastly VCL configurations without requiring the actual Fastly infrastructure.
+This project aims to provide a local development environment for testing and deploying Fastly VCL configurations without requiring the actual Fastly infrastructure.

 ### What is Fastly VCL?